f-droid/fdroid-website/_docs/Signing_Process.md

 ```

 In the above, replace _my.keystore_ with the name of the keystore file
-to be created, and ’repokey’ with a name to identify the repo index
+to be created, and 'repokey' with a name to identify the repo index
 key by.
-You’ll be asked for a password for the keystore, AND a
+You'll be asked for a password for the keystore, AND a
 password for the key.
-They shouldn’t be the same.
-In between, you’ll
+They shouldn't be the same.
+In between, you'll
 be asked for some identifying details which will go in the
 certificate.